-And it’s actually been found that sea vegetation’s ability to absorb nutrients is passed on to us.
+And it has been found that sea vegetation’s ability to absorb nutrients is passed on to us.
 A study by Dr. Eric Powell, Ph.
 D., confirmed that sea vegetables help regulate the thyroid and parathyroid, so that our bodies can absorb and use minerals at optimum levels, playing an essential role in maintaining the health and elasticity of the arterial walls.

 One such sea vegetable is Fucus vesiculosus, (commonly known as bladderwrack).
 Found in several oceans around the world, this species was actually the original source for iodine; an essential nutrient for the thyroid gland.
 In fact, according to a reference from P.R.
 Burkholder’s Drugs from the Sea, the low frequency of goiter ( an enlargement of the thyroid gland usually caused by thyroid hormone deficiency) in maritime people has been attributed to the iodine content in bladderwrack.